Session 3: A 3-Day Workshop on Monoclonal Antibody Pharmacokinetics and Pharmacodynamics (Virtual)

 Donald E. Mager, PharmD, PhD

 Donald E. Mager, PharmD, PhD is Chair and Professor of Pharmaceutical Sciences at the University at Buffalo, State University of New York.
-He was also a Visiting Professor at the University Paris Descartes (Jan.
-2007-2013).
-He has served on the Pharmaceutical Sciences and Clinical Pharmacology Advisory Committee to the FDA and is a Past President of both the International Society of Pharmacometrics and the American College of Clinical Pharmacology.
-His research involves identifying molecular and physiological factors that control the pharmacological properties of drugs, with a focus on anti-cancer and immunomodulatory agents.
+He is CEO of ePD and past-president of ISoP and ACCP and has served as Visiting Professor at the Université Paris Descartes and on the Advisory Committee on Clinical Pharmacology to the FDA.
+He also serves as an Associate Editor at Pharmaceutical Research.
+His research involves identifying molecular factors that control the pharmacological properties of drugs, with particular interest in anti-cancer therapy and immunomodulatory pharmacotherapy.

 Shah.